dylanfisher/forest/README.md

 Media Gallery

+- [ ] in the fileUpload progress bar, once the files have been uploaded, change the progress bar to indicate that the server is processing the images.
+Right now it looks like it just hangs on a 100% green bar.
 - [ ] use mini_magick or similar, more efficient image editor to process paperclip files
 - [ ] fix slug generation to support uploading images/files with the same name
 - [ ] better media item upload in media_item#edit